balancer/scaffold-balancer-v3/README.md

 ***
 ## :rocket: Future
 We'd like to continue developing this in order to fit into an entire ecosystem where a user can utilize the value of their asset, as determined via the pool, for use in a loan product.
 This would enable the LTV to be responsive to market price and could enable other novel hook use cases.
+This doesn't only apply to RWA NFTs but any NFT that wants to provide liquidity.

+At the onset of the hackathon we started on another governance reward hook in addition to our nft escrow, and developing a pattern for how to compose hooks would be ideal so that we can overlay a "governance reward" hook along with the "nft escrow" hook without having to have all the logic in the same hook.

+Along those same lines we will be planning to use this hook on all 3 pool types -- constant sum, product & weighted -- and as such will most likely need to refactor parts in order to accomodate.

 Also adding cross-chain multi-assest compatibility so that there is only one liquidity pool for an asset, but is accessible via any chain and any asset ie "zap in" would be usefull going forward.

 ***
 # Getting Started with Scaffold Balancer v3